blackBerry99/urw/README.md

 # test-project

-інсталювати модулі командою npm i для запуску - gulp dev
+npm i - for modules install
+gulp dev - for start